 Electric fireplaces are quickly becoming a popular alternative.
-Not only amount people limited by these new home regulations, but by people who are living in city apartments and condominiums.
-Some people that already have a typical fireplace are also making the switch to electric due to the enhanced safety features.
+Not only are people limited by these new home regulations, but by people who are living in city apartments and condominiums.
+Some people who already have a typical fireplace are also making the switch to electric due to the enhanced safety features.

 However, just how safe are electric fireplaces?
 Are electric fireplaces safe for pets?
 What are some electric fireplaces safe practices?
 Let’s dig in and get to the bottom of some of these great questions and more.